elfenware/obliviate/README.md

 It’s not magic, but it’s quite close.

+### Bonus

+If you need your passwords on another device, you can get them on the web from [obliviate.app](https://obliviate.app/).

 ## Built for elementary OS

 While Obliviate will happily compile on any Linux distribution, it is primarily